Experienced Ontario Landlords Know Safe Rentals Are Our Priority!

-Safe rentals are also a great way to let all the good tenants out there know you are a responsible and professional landlord who takes being a landlord seriously.
+Safe rentals are a great way to let all the good tenants out there know you are a responsible and professional landlord who takes being a landlord seriously.
 Successful landlords know good tenants want to rent from responsible landlords who rent out safe and well maintained rental housing units.
+Remember: Contact your local Fire Department for details for your specific rental property!

-The Ontario Landlords Association has launched our Fire Safety Campaign for 2019-2020 to make sure residential landlords across the province are aware of their responsibilities for owning rental properties.
+The Ontario Landlords Association is a community association that has launched Fire Safety Campaigns for over a decade to make sure residential landlords across the province are aware of their responsibilities for owning rental properties and protecting our tenants.

 We also want to help all the great landlords who have safe properties to work with their tenants to make sure it’s a “win-win” situation for everyone.

 We want every small residential landlord in Ontario to make sure their rental property is safe for tenants.
 In order to help educate our Ontario Landlord Community we have reached out to fire professionals for assistance.
 Whether you are an Ottawa landlord or a Toronto landlord, we want to help!

 The great news for landlords is our provincial fire departments have been extremely helpful and share our goal for better and for safer residential rental properties across Ontario.

 The issue of safety in residential rental properties is often in the media in St Catharines, Ontario.
-So the OLA reached out to the Chief Fire Prevention Officer of St Catharines.
+So the OLA reached out to the Chief Fire Prevention Officer of St Catharines previously.

 The Chief is Frank Donati and he was happy to help and cares deeply about fire safety.
 We thank Chief Donati for his time and for helping us get this important message out to residential landlords across the province.